oauthlib/oauthlib/docs/server2.rst

 **4. Create your composite endpoint**

-    Each of the endpoints can function independently from eachother, however for this example it is easier to consider them as one unit.
+    Each of the endpoints can function independently from each other, however for this example it is easier to consider them as one unit.
 An example of a pre-configured all-in-one Authorization Code Grant endpoint is given below::

         # From the previous section on validators